 Assault and Battery in Massachusetts is typically charged after a fight.
-The law regarding assault battery is defined in the Massachusetts General Laws Chapter 265 Section 13A.
-According Massachusetts there are two types of assault and battery intentional assault and battery and reckless assault and battery.
+It is defined in the Massachusetts General Laws Chapter 265 Section 13A.
+According Massachusetts there is either intentional or reckless assault and battery.

-1. The defendant touched the victim with any right to do so
+- The defendant touched the victim with any right to do so,

-2. That the defendant intentionally touched the person
+- That the defendant intentionally touched the person, and

-3. That the touching either was likely to cause bodily harm or was not consented to to
+- That the touching either was likely to cause bodily harm or was not consented to.

-1. That the person intentionally acted in a way that caused bodily harm to another and caused an injury more that “trifling,” something more that a brief discomfort
+- That the person intentionally acted in a way that caused bodily harm to another and caused an injury more that “trifling,” something more that a brief discomfort, and

-Both intentional assault and battery and reckless assault and battery are considered a misdemeanor crime in Massachusetts.
+Both intentional and reckless assault and battery are considered misdemeanor crimes in Massachusetts.
 That means it is still punishable by jail.
-In Massachusetts Assault and Battery is punishable for up to two and half years in the house of correction or not less than a $1000 fine.
-In addition to potential jail time, other potential penalties for assault and battery are probation, fines, anger management classes.
+It is also punishable for up to two and half years in the house of correction or not less than a $1000 fine.
+In addition to potential jail time, other potential penalties include probation, fines, anger management classes.

-One typical defenses to intentional assault and battery is self defense.
+One typical defenses is self defense.
 Where the person was simply trying to defend themselves.
-Another defense to intentional assault and battery is defense of others.
+Another defense is defense of others.
 Where someone is defending someone else.
-One common defense to assault and battery is showing that both people were wrong and the victim decides not to incriminate himself or herself and chooses to exercise the fifth amendment and not testify.
+One common defense is showing that both people were wrong and the victim decides not to incriminate himself or herself and chooses to exercise the fifth amendment and not testify.

 Other defenses include arguing the the person was not injured or that the person did not intention engage in reckless conduct.